Sensify-Lab/Bridging-Energy-Activity/README.md

 To encourage further research and support reproducibility, the analysis code and supplementary individual household forecasting results are available in this repository.

 The full participant-level dataset is not publicly released due to IRB and participant privacy requirements.
-Researchers interested in accessing the full dataset may contact the authors at sensifylab@gmail.com or or alhassan@udel.edu.
+Researchers interested in accessing the full dataset may contact the authors at sensifylab@gmail.com or alhassan@udel.edu.

 **Approved access will require a Data Usage Agreement consistent with the study's IRB protocol and institutional requirements.**